thombles/dw2019rust/modules/02 - Cross-compiling for Xcode.md

 Locate the universal library `target/libanvil.a` in Finder and drag it into the `Anvil` group inside Xcode.
 In the dialog box that pops up, check the box to **Copy items if needed**.
 Make sure the checkbox is selected to add it to the main app target (`TKTest` in this example).

 Choose an iOS simulator and try to run the app.
-You will see that it fails to link.
+It might work.
+Or if you added the library slightly differently, it may fail to link:

 ![](img/02-library-not-found.png)

-To solve this problem, add the location of the library as a search path.
+If you see this problem, manually add the location of the library as a search path.

 * Select the project (**TKTest**) then the target **TKTest**.
 * Select **Build Settings**